Welcome to today's edition of the Rush 24-7 podcast.

 That the poor were not paying their fair share, that they had been made victims.

-Now we had to jumpstart the economy.
+Now he had to jumpstart the economy.

-That was that's what makes you a great person.
+That's what makes you a great person.

 But let's look at some recent economic data.